cuongndc9/30-days-of-node/day14/README.md

 </p>

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "Failure will never overtake me if my determination to succeed is strong enough." - Og Mandino
+> "Life is what happens to you while you're busy making other plans." - John Lennon
 <!-- INSPIRATIONAL_QUOTE_END -->